-Depending on the release version, you can perform either a minor ISSU or major ISSU.
+Depending on the release version, you can perform a minor ISSU.
 A minor ISSU updates software across maintenance releases within the same major release.
-A major ISSU updates software across major releases within the same release year.

 To perform an ISSU, the new target software image is identified, then the upgrade is performed in conjunction with a warm reboot to restart the system.
-During an ISSU upgrade, SR Linux maintains non-stop forwarding.
+During an ISSU upgrade, SR Linux maintains nonstop forwarding.
 A warm reboot brings down the control and management planes while the NOS reboots, and graceful restart helpers assist with maintaining the forwarding state in peers.
 Any control plane or management plane functions are unavailable during a warm reboot, including the refreshing of neighbors, responding to ARP/ND, and any other slow path functions.